johnwesleyquintero/wesai-np/README.md

 # WesAI Notepad

-**Your personal knowledge assistant, transformed into a powerful operational tool.**
+**Your personal knowledge system, transformed into a powerful operational tool.**

 WesAI Notepad is a secure, AI-enhanced application designed for privacy, performance, and productivity.
 It combines a fast, responsive notepad with a multi-mode AI assistant powered by the Google Gemini API.
-All your data is securely stored in your Supabase account, making it accessible across all your devices.
+All your data is securely stored in your personal Supabase account, making it accessible across all your devices while ensuring you are the sole owner of your data.

 ## Key Features